mlswg/mls-protocol/draft-ietf-mls-protocol.md

 Note that each change to the Group through a Handshake message will cause a change of the Group Secret.
 Hence this change MUST be applied before encrypting any new Application message.
-This is required for confidentiality reasons in order for Members to avoid receiving messages from the group after leaving or being added to, or excluded from the Group.
+This is required for confidentiality reasons in order for Members to avoid receiving messages from the group after leaving, being added to, or excluded from the Group.

 ## Application Key Schedule {#key-schedule-application}